 Program Requirements

-Although no special application is required for admission to the major, majors are required to subscribe to the Psychology Majors Listhost at lists.uchicago.edu/web/info/psychology-majors.
-The listhost is the primary means of communication between the program and its majors or students interested in being majors.
-We use it to notify students of events relevant to psychology majors, such as research opportunities, job postings, fellowship announcements, and any changes in the course schedule, or curriculum updates.
+The major does not require an application for admission.
+Majors are required to subscribe to the Psychology Majors Listhost at lists.uchicago.edu/web/info/psychology-majors.
+The listhost is used to communicate information about events relevant to psychology majors, such as research opportunities, job postings, fellowship announcements, and any changes in the course schedule, or curriculum updates.

 NOTE: When planning your course schedule, please consult Class Search at registrar.uchicago.edu/classes and the Courses section of the Psychology Department Undergraduate Program website, which lists courses and the quarters they are offered for the current academic year.